-Do you want to know how to apply for a green guide without employer sponsorship?
-Are you concerned about lawyer’s fees?
-If you have an advanced degree or pursuing one (Masters, PhD, PhD student, Postdoc, or Researcher with a PhD) and trying to get a green card, this site is for you.
+Do you want to know how to apply for a green card without employer sponsorship?
+Are you concerned about lawyer fees?
+If you have an advanced degree or are pursuing one (Master’s, PhD, PhD student, Postdoc, or Researcher with a PhD) and are trying to get a green card, this site is for you.

-This website brings you the complete green card experience from start to finish of several PhDs who have self-petitioned and successfully obtained their green cards without a lawyer or employer in either EB1A (Exceptional Ability) or EB2-NIW (National Interest Wavier).
+This website brings you the complete green card experience from start to finish from several PhDs who have self-petitioned and successfully obtained their green cards without a lawyer or employer in either EB1A (Exceptional Ability) or EB2-NIW (National Interest Waiver).
 Our goal is to help others in similar situations.
 Our founder was once in your shoes; read on to learn more about how this website started.

-“I was in a similar situation in 2005, a few years before the start of this website.
-I had finished my PhD and joined a national lab as a post-doc.
+“I was in a similar situation in 2005, a few years before the start of this website.”

-Around that time, one of my friends was applying for a green card with the help of a lawyer by paying $4500 in lawyer fees and application fees for himself and his spouse.
+In 2005, I had finished my PhD and joined a national lab as a postdoc.
+Around that time, one of my friends was applying for a green card with the help of a lawyer, paying $4,500 in lawyer fees and application fees for himself and his spouse.

 I was instantly interested and decided to explore the option myself.
-So, first of all, I sent an email to the lawyer’s office, who then requested a copy of my vitae and a brief description of my work.
-After setting up a free consultation, the lawyer called me to review my vitae and suggested I find an employee to sponsor me as I did not hold a strong case for self-petition.
+So, first of all, I sent an email to the lawyer’s office, who then requested a copy of my CV and a brief description of my work.
+After setting up a free consultation, the lawyer called me to review my CV and suggested I find an employer to sponsor me, as I did not have a strong case for self-petition.

-According to the lawyer, the reasoning was simple: my work was not of national importance, and so an EB1A would prove hard to obtain.
-I had worked in field optics and lasers (femtosecond optics, to be more specific), none of which seemed to show national importance to a non-technical person at a glance.
+According to the lawyer, the reasoning was simple: my work was not of national importance, and thus an EB1A would be hard to obtain.
+I had worked in the field of optics and lasers (femtosecond optics, to be more specific), none of which seemed to show national importance to a non-technical person at a glance.

-The lawyer said, “I do not see that your work can be considered national merit.
-I suggest you find employment, and I can help you as an outstanding researcher (EB1-OR) with the help of employer sponsorship”.
-This was out of the question since my post-doc position was not permanent, and the national lab could not apply for a green card based on my job.
+The lawyer said, “I do not see that your work can be considered of national merit.
+I suggest you find employment, and I can help you as an outstanding researcher (EB1-OR) with employer sponsorship.”
+This was out of the question since my postdoc position was not permanent, and the national lab could not apply for a green card based on my job.
 My boss at the national lab would have had to convert me to a regular staff member to get me a green card.
 That’s a whole ordeal in itself!
-The discussion with the lawyer took a total of 3-4 minutes and left me utterly confused as to what my next step should be.
+The discussion with the lawyer took a total of 3-4 minutes and left me utterly confused about what my next step should be.

-Here is the problem: my field was specialized enough that most jobs (except for academic jobs) require permanent residency in the first place.
+Here was the problem: my field was specialized enough that most jobs (except for academic jobs) required permanent residency in the first place.
 A significant number of employers who utilize the skills of an Optics PhD perform work for the government or are involved in ITAR research projects.
-This situation was severely limiting my options.
+This situation severely limited my options.
 My options were either to join a permanent academic position (other than a postdoc) that allowed green card sponsorship or to find a non-profit company willing to hire me and sponsor a green card.

 For nearly five months, I left the hopes of applying for a green card on my own and just continued with my work, hoping to find some solution later.
-Surprisingly, the answer came as a retrogression announcement in the middle of September 2005.
+Surprisingly, the answer came in the form of a retrogression announcement in the middle of September 2005.
 The visa bulletin of October 2005 announced that EB2-NIW visa numbers would become unavailable for my nationality.
-It meant if I did not apply for a green card in 15 days, I would not have the choice of concurrent filing my petition.
-I need concurrent filing to assist myself with an EAD (Employment Authorization Document) needed for employment and advance parole for travel.
+It meant if I did not apply for a green card in 15 days, I would not have the choice of concurrently filing my petition.
+I needed concurrent filing to assist myself with an EAD (Employment Authorization Document) needed for employment and advance parole for travel.

 The next step was unclear at the time, as this news put me under severe pressure to rethink self-petitioning.

 However, I decided to self-petition with no employer sponsorship and without the help of a lawyer.
-I learned a lot about the green card application process and its involvement.
+I learned a lot about the green card application process and its requirements.
 I quickly studied several websites to understand the bigger picture.
-I carefully sat down to see if I qualify under EB2-NIW and if my work can be justified as “national interest” under the USCIS criteria.
+I carefully sat down to see if I qualified under EB2-NIW and if my work could be justified as being in the “national interest” under the USCIS criteria.

 I received an application receipt at the end of the second week of October and an email by the end of the third week saying my I-140 was approved.
 Less than 21 days after I mailed the application, my I-140 was approved!
 This fantastic news allowed me to look for jobs using the EAD without waiting for the actual green card.

-However, there were jobs I could apply to using the EAD, but the ones I wanted to work on required a green card due to ITAR restrictions.
+However, there were jobs I could apply for using the EAD, but the ones I wanted required a green card due to ITAR restrictions.
 While this was better than before, I still needed to get a green card in 2007 due to my I-485 visa number availability.

 So, I simply repeated the I-140 application process in the EB1A extraordinary ability category in 2007.
 My I-485 was approved in September 2007, nearly two years after starting my first I-140 application.